 CCAI has presented exhibitions in the CCAI Courthouse Gallery [since 2004] and in the City’s business resource/engineering building [since 2010]; both of these venues have brought art into the workplace for the buildings’ staff and the visiting public.
 CCAI has commissioned exhibition essays by arts writers for the Courthouse Gallery shows; the essays are available in the gallery with the exhibition and published online at this website.
 CCAI has presented an annual exhibition in the lobby of the Carson City Library.
 In previous years, CCAI presented exhibition series in a coffee house and in an empty commercial property plus commissioned public murals in a pedestrian alley and on a commercial building.

-Through its Artists In Education program [since 2004], CCAI artists have worked at schools in the Carson City School District, at Douglas High School in Minden, and at Sierra Nevada College in Incline Village.
-CCAI has had numerous Artists In Residence with one artist residency based annually at St. Mary’s Art Center in Virginia City.
+Through its Artists In Education program [since 2004], CCAI artists have worked at schools in the Carson City School District, at Douglas High School in Minden, at high schools in Lyon County, and at Sierra Nevada College in Incline Village.
+CCAI has had numerous Artists In Residence with an annual artist residency/exhibition project at St. Mary’s Art Center in Virginia City.

-CCAI began its Nevada Neighbors series of public talks in 2003; the talks are co-sponsored with and presented at the Carson City Library.
+CCAI began its Nevada Neighbors series of public talks in 2003; the talks are co-sponsored with the Carson City Library.
+Beginning in fall 2013, CCAI will present Nevada Neighbors at the City’s BRIC facility.
 The series has brought artists, curators, and scholars to town for four events annually and has presented 42 speakers from neighboring areas [Arizona, California, Oregon, Utah] and from further away [i.e. Canada, Croatia, New York, Singapore].
 The speakers also have given talks at local schools and colleges.

 CCAI launched its Books & Writers series in co-sponsorship with the Carson City Library to present readings and workshops by literary artists.
-Artists from Nevada and Colombia, SA have participated since the program began in 2010.
+Artists from Nevada, Texas, and Colombia, SA have participated since the program began in 2010.

 Financial History Highlights: